 I hope the above has helped, and I wish you every success with your swimming and teaching.

 I would like some advice on teaching children to swim butterfly.
 I am a swim teacher studying to become a junior coach for my club.
 I have four young swimmers between the ages of 11-13 that I have been given charge of to develop my coaching skills.

 I am looking to improve their butterfly overall.
 What practices or techniques could you suggest that I use to improve their butterfly?

 Butterfly swimming stroke is, without doubt, the most physically demanding of the four basic swimming strokes.

 Your starting point should always be the undulating wave-like body movement, as this is key to the success of the stroke.
 The movement should originate at the head and move through the whole body with movement from the shoulders and abdominals to a larger movement of the hips, culminating in a large, powerful kick from the legs.

 Dolphin kick is a good practice, either at the water's surface or completely submerged.
 The exercise can be performed with arms by the sides or outstretched in front with hands together.

 Whichever exercises and practices you choose, you will probably find your pupils becoming exhausted quite quickly due to the physical demands of the stroke.

 The whole learning process for butterfly swimming stroke can be enhanced and made more fun if you have access to fins.
 Swimming with fins on the feet greatly adds to the power and enhances the undulation of the body.
-Also for children it makes the exercises more fun, especially as some may have not experienced swimming wearing fins before.
+Also, for children, it makes the exercises more fun, especially as some may not have experienced swimming wearing fins before.